A Gentle Rosacea Routine: Even Tone Over Perfect Skin

 This one is not a redness product, it's a tone-evening product, and it's the bridge between everything I've said so far.
 I had some sunspots from years of less-than-perfect sun habits, and the Dr. Idriss Major Fade Hyper Serum has noticeably faded them and helped my overall tone look more uniform.
 Which, again, is the whole goal.

-When I look at my face in the mirror now compared to a couple of years ago, the rosacea is still there, but the spots are quieter and the canvas is more even.
+When I look at my face in the mirror now compared to a couple of years ago, the redness is still there, but the spots are quieter and the canvas is more even.
 That's exactly what I'm after.
 Brand link: the Major Fade Hyper Serum product page.

 I want to be careful not to oversell any single product.
 None of these are miracles.
 They are, together, a routine that has earned its place by working consistently and not making my skin worse, which is a low bar that a surprising number of skincare products fail to clear when you have rosacea.

-The Prescription Chapter (Honest Version)
+The Prescription Route (Honest Version)

 What My Day Actually Looks Like